Nephrology & Hypertension Fellowship Program Overview

 University Hospital, Newark, NJ

 Fellows help manage our inpatient consult service, managing patients with end stage kidney disease, chronic kidney disease, acute kidney injury, and electrolyte disorders.
 They perform a variety of procedures, including hemodialysis, peritoneal dialysis, continuous venovenous hemodiafiltration (CVVHDF), and plasma exchange.
+Because University Hospital is the liver transplant center for the state, we have particular experience in treating the complex pathophysiology of kidney disease in cirrhosis.

-Hackensack University Medical Center, Hackensack, NJ
+Cooperman Barnabas Medical Center, Livingston, NJ

 Fellows learn about renal transplantation through inpatient care, including immediate post-transplant patients, and outpatient care, including both pre-transplant evaluations and post-transplant management.